New Hours of Service (effective Monday, May 3rd)

 - Patrons are limited to one 45-minute session per day.

-- Printing will be free for up to 10 pages a day.
+- Printing will be free for up to 5 pages a day.
+Patrons should bring small bills or exact change if they wish to add funds to their library card print accounts.

 - Guest passes will be eliminated until further notice.
 All patrons will be able to qualify for a “computer only” card without providing proof of residence.